-The purpose of Operation Twist is to lower long-term Treasury yields, and therefore interest rates.
-It does this by increasing the demand for Treasury notes.
+Operation Twist is designed to put downward pressure on longer-term interest rates.
+It does this by lowering long-term Treasury yields.
+By buying long-term notes with the proceeds from short-term bills, It increases demand for Treasury notes.
 As demand rises, so does the price, just like any other asset.
-However, higher bond prices are usually offset by a lower yield for investors.
+But higher bond prices are offset by a lower yield for investors.

-As Treasury short-term (3 years or less) bills and notes matured, the Fed would use the proceeds to buy longer-term (6-30 years) Treasury notes and bonds.
+Federal Reserve Chairman Ben Bernanke announced the $400 billion Operation Twist program in September 2011.
+As Treasury short-term bills and notes matured, the Fed used the proceeds to buy longer-term Treasury notes and bonds.
 The Fed would also buy new mortgage-backed securities as the old ones became due.
 The Fed could also buy the long-term Treasurys with proceeds of MBS if it felt necessary.

 Through Operation Twist, the Fed was moving investors away from ultra-safe Treasurys into loans with more risk and return.
 Demand for Treasurys was still high, thanks to concerns over the eurozone debt crisis.
 By intentionally lowering yields, the Fed was forcing investors to consider other investments that would help the economy more.

 The policy worked.
 In June 2012, the yield on the 10-year Treasury fell to 200-year lows.
 As a result, the housing market started to come back, as did bank lending.
 Other factors helped, but the Fed's leadership through Operation Twist was a consistent guiding light.

+Unfortunately, the Fed can only do so much.
 Bernanke warned several times that legislators needed to head off the fiscal cliff.
 Businesses remained cautious, despite the availability of cheap loans.
 The Fed chair basically said the Fed had the gas pedal to the floorboards, but couldn't overcome the uncertainty created by the fiscal policy stalemate.

 Why Operation Twist Didn't Create Jobs

 On June 20, 2012, the Federal Reserve announced it would extend its "Operation Twist" program until the end of the year.
 It will also keep the Fed funds rate at current low levels through 2014.
-In his presentation at Capitol Hill, Chairman Ben Bernanke asked elected officials to resolve the uncertainty around the fiscal cliff, taxes and regulations.
+In his presentation at Capitol Hill, Chairman Ben Bernanke asked elected officials to resolve the uncertainty around the fiscal cliff, taxes, and regulations.
 That had to occur before businesses recovered the confidence to get back on the hiring track.

 Operation Twist, or any other Fed program, can't do much to reduce unemployment because liquidity is not the problem.
 In other words, there is little that expansionary monetary policy can do to spur the economy.
 The problem is low confidence among business leaders.
 Whether it's the eurozone crisis, the fiscal cliff, or regulations, businesses aren't willing to hire until they are sure the demand will be there.
 The solution must come from Washington and Brussels.

-History of Operation Twist in the1960s
+History of Operation Twist in the 1960s

 The original Operation Twist was launched in February 1961.
-It was named after a dance made popular by singer Chubby Checker.
+It was named after a dance made popular by singer, Chubby Checker.
 The Federal Reserve began selling its holdings of short-term Treasury bills, trying to raise yields.
 It wanted to encourage foreign investors to park their cash in these bills, instead of redeeming the cash for gold.